 We were incorporated in Delaware on September 14, 2015.
 Our principal executive office is located at 1111 Stewart Avenue, Bethpage, NY 11714.
 Our telephone number at that address is (516) 803-2300.
 Our website address is www.alticeusa.com.
-Information on our and our subsidiaries' websites, the Altice N.V. website or any Altice N.V. filing is deemed not to be a part of this prospectus.
+Information on our and our subsidiaries' websites or Twitter feeds, the Altice N.V. website or Twitter feed, or any Altice N.V. filing, is deemed not to be a part of this prospectus and inclusions of websites and Twitter feeds are inactive textual references only.